-- The key to the murder timeline and the connection to the Calgary drug bust timeline is the date Erickson was busted (Jan 22, 2008),
+- The key to the murder timeline and the connection to the Calgary drug bust timeline is the date Erickson/Graham were busted (Jan 22, 2008),

 - the date the additional 42 kilos was found inside the safe (Jan 28, 2008) that was actually seized on January 22, 2008,

 - the activation date of the burner phone (approx. January 30/31, 2008),

 - the date the female suspect first telephoned Lindsay(approx. Jan 30/31) (there were multiple other calls from the female suspect to Lindsay over a three day period),